Navigation

 Convertible term

 The Canadian mortgage market also offers loans with convertible terms.
-In simple words, this means that some short-term mortgages could be extended to a longer term than previously prescribed.
+To put it simply, this means that some short-term mortgages could be extended to a longer term than previously prescribed.
 With the conversion or extension, the contract's interest rate is bound to change to a new rate offered by the lender.

 Fixed interest rate

-These mortgages have constant interest rates.
-If you are looking to acquire a house, a fixed interest rate mortgage would better suit you if you want to keep your interest rate constant.
-This is the best option if you anticipate that the market interest rates will shoot up over the term of the mortgage.
+These mortgages have constant interest rates, so they're ideal if you want certainty over your level of payments for a few years.
+They're an especially good option if you anticipate that the market interest rates will shoot up over the term of the mortgage.

 Variable interest rate

 A variable interest rate mortgage can increase and decrease during the mortgage term.
-Choosing this option means you are looking for a lower interest rate than that of a fixed interest rate mortgage.
+Choosing this option usually means you are looking for a lower interest rate than offered by a fixed rate.
 New clients seeking to get a house through this option should keep in mind that both the rise and fall of interest rates are hard to predict.
 In Canada, for instance, the interest rates on mortgages varied from 0.5% to 4.75% within a span of 10 years, between 2005 and 2015.
-Hence, you need to be aware of how much increase in mortgage payments you would afford if the rates sky rocket.
+Hence, you need to be aware of how much increase in mortgage payments you would afford if the rates skyrocket.

 Fortunately, some lenders in Canada offer an interest rate cap, which prescribes the maximum interest rate you can be charged on a mortgage.
 Therefore, you will never have to pay more in interest even if the interest rates rise.
 Also, they may present you with a convertibility feature that enables you to convert or even change your mortgage to attract a fixed interest rate.